IBM/aspera-cli/docs/README.erb.md

 ATS is usable either :

-- from an AoC subscription : <%=cmd%> aoc admin ats : use AoC authentication
+- From an AoC subscription : <%=cmd%> aoc admin ats : use AoC authentication

-- or from an IBM Cloud subscription : <%=cmd%> ats : use IBM Cloud API key authentication
+- Or from an IBM Cloud subscription : <%=cmd%> ats : use IBM Cloud API key authentication

 ### IBM Cloud ATS : Creation of api key